Let’s continue our rediscovery of the efficiency of learning methods.

 This method is particularly efficient with time as one study on self-paced learning showed that elaborative interrogation took 32 minutes (reading + elaborative interrogation) compared to 28 minutes for the reading-only group.
 This is particularly good news as reading is generally monotonous thus elaborative interrogation done during reading can enhance learning by taking away the monotony.

 However, the thing is that elaborative interrogation is rather limited in its application; its application is limited to answering factual statements, such as the E=MC^2 statement above.
-When learning about a complex chain of relationships, such as digestive system.
+When learning about a complex chain of relationships, such as the digestive system.

 Tips for elaborative interrogation: Elaborative interrogation can be very effective when done frequently.
 So as you are reading, be sure to check your understanding of the material by asking yourself questions every couple of paragraphs or so.
 Research suggests that the gains from this technique are diluted when elaborative interrogation is employed once every 1-2 pages.
 To make further use of this technique, use a notebook to write down the questions you are asking as well as the answers as you are reading along.
 This practice of writing down your questions/answers further commits the material to memory.